In the Arms of an Angel

-In the Arms of an Angel is the debut studio album by Scottish singer Nicholas McDonald, who finished as the runner-up on the tenth series of The X Factor in 2013.
-It was released through RCA Records on 17 March 2014.
-The album has peaked to number 6 on the UK Albums Chart.
+In the Arms of an Angel is the debut studio album by Scottish singer Nicholas McDonald, released through RCA Records on 17 March 2014.
 Consisting mostly of covers, the album was recorded over a seven-day period in January 2014.
 The album's title comes from the line "you're in the arms of the angel", from the Sarah McLachlan song "Angel", which is one of the songs McDonald covered for the album.

 The lead single "Answerphone" was released on 16 March 2014, a day before the album.
 "Answerphone" is one of just three original songs on the album—the others are "Smile" and "Solid Gold".

 Background

 On 15 December 2013, McDonald finished as the runner-up on the tenth series of The X Factor.
 On 8 January 2014, he tweeted "BIG NEWS COMING UP .....", and then announced the following that he had signed a record deal with RCA Records and would be releasing his debut album in March 2014.
 He said, "When I found out that I was signing to RCA I was over the moon as I knew that they worked with some of the biggest artists in the world.
 It feels absolutely amazing to be recording my own album and I can't wait to get it out there and give something back to all the fans who have supported me from the very start."
 On 22 January, it was confirmed that McDonald's debut album would be called Arms of an Angel, though it was later changed to In the Arms of an Angel.